grompp should read floats (e.g charge) from data files to double, to avoid accumulating round-off error

 - Status changed from New to Accepted

 All charge summation in grompp (and even in mdrun for PME corrections) is done in double precision.
 So I don't see directly why things differ here between a single and double build.
 Maybe reading and storing each charge in single precision leads to a difference in the last significant bit of some charges which is visible in the double.

 If that is the case, the check in sum_q in topio.cpp should not check against 1e-6, but against something like 0.5*GMX_REAL_MIN*atoms->nr.

-> #4 Updated by Berk Hess almost 2 years ago
+#4 Updated by Berk Hess about 2 years ago

-> - Tracker changed from Feature to Bug
+- Tracker changed from Feature to Bug